renaa/spotifresh/README.md

 ## todo ?

-open spotify & start playing
-make and add logo
-add menu? or cog
+open spotify & start playing // seems not possible make and add logo add menu? or cog
   - ability to switch between spotify link and link to browser player?